 - Students should be enrolled in at least six hours of college-level courses or acceptable remedial courses.
 The credit hours must be 1000-level and above or remedial courses that qualify for financial aid.

 - Students should carry at least six credit hours each term.
 The credit hour requirement may vary during summer semesters.
-Please check with Human Resources.
+Check with the Office of Student Financial Assistance.

 - Students must have and maintain a cumulative grade point average of 2.0 on a 4.0 scale and must not be on disciplinary probation.